When we think of 1950s makeup, we think of Grace Kelly, Sophia Loren, Audrey Hepburn. Learn how these amazing women achieved their look

-While russian red was the favourite lip gloss color in the 1940s, it was pinks, purple-reds, and orange-reds which took centre stage in the early 1950s. beauty books of the era spent pages and pages advising women on what make-up to wear, for what times of the day, and with with which costumes.
+While Russian red was the favorite lip gloss color in the 1940’s, it was pinks, purple-reds, and orange-reds which took centre stage in the early 1950’s. beauty books of the era spent pages and pages advising women on what make-up to wear, for what times of the day, and with with which costumes.
 The art was known as Color Keying – which does not exactly drop off a woman’ s lips nowadays, unless she works with video editors !

 The 1950s Complexion